readium/webpub-manifest/README.md

 | [Digital Visual Narratives Profile](profiles/divina.md) | Defines a dedicated profile for visual narratives (comics, manga and bandes dessinées). |
 | [EPUB Profile](profiles/epub.md) | Additional metadata and collection roles for representing EPUB publications. |

-## 9. Packaging a Readium Web Publication
+## 9. Packaging

-A Readium Web Publication is often distributed unpackaged on the Web, but it also may be packaged for easy distribution as a single file.
-A Readium Web Publication Manifest may also be included in an EPUB 3 publication and therefore directly reference media resources present in the package.

-To achieve both goals, this specification defines the [Readium Packaging Format (RPF)](./packaging.md).
+A Readium Web Publication may be distributed unpackaged on the Web, but it may also be packaged for easy distribution as a single file.
+To achieve this goal, this specification defines the [Readium Packaging Format (RPF)](./packaging.md).

 ## Appendix A. JSON Schema